-- Begin process for updating Creating Livable Streets, Green Streets, and Trees for Green Streets in 2009-10.
-Process through publication is expected to take 24 months.
-(SECOND QUARTER) - Development of a boulevard design workshop in conjunction with placemaking activities.
+- Complete draft updates of Creating Livable Streets, Green Streets, and Trees for Green Streets guidebooks in 2010-11.
+Final publication likely to occur in subsequent year.
+(THIRD QUARTER) - Development of a boulevard design workshop in conjunction with placemaking activities.
 The workshop would spotlight successful projects in the region and promote livable streets principles as an element of successful placemaking.
 Audience would be practicing professionals and interested citizens involved in local project development.
-(FOURTH QUARTER) - Complete Wildlife Crossings handbook publication.
-(FIRST QUARTER) - Review and incorporate (as appropriate) peer review comments - Work with Creative Services to refine document. - Develop draft Trail design guidelines handbook for eventual publication.
-Process expected to take 12 months.
-(FIRST QUARTER) - Assemble TAC to provide project guidance - Develop handbook based on regional, state, and national best practices. - Work with Creative Services to refine document.
+(FIRST QUARTER) - Complete Wildlife Crossings handbook publication.
+(FIRST QUARTER) - Review and incorporate (as appropriate) peer review comments - Work with Creative Services to refine document. - Publish Trail design guidelines guidebook.
+(THIRD QUARTER) - Assemble TAC to provide project guidance - Develop guidebook based on regional, state, and national best practices. - Work with Creative Services to refine document.